Investing Master Class | Wealthsimple

 Should I Pay Somebody to Help Me?

-We'll walk you through the pros and cons of using an adviser, and set you up for success if you choose to DIY.
+We'll walk you through the pros and cons of using an advisor, and set you up for success if you choose to DIY.

 8.